JSchoeberl/iFEM/_sources/intro.md

 In this class we follow an approach in between: We aim explaining the mathematical theory, and giving students the possibility to try all methods on the computer.
-For this we using the finite element package Netgen/NGSolve, which can be conveniently used via its Python frontend in jupyter-notebooks.
+For this we are using the open source finite element package Netgen/NGSolve, which can be conveniently used via its Python frontend in jupyter-notebooks.

 This lecture is given in this form the first time in summer term 24.
 If you have suggestions for improvements, or found some errors, please send them per mail